Jingtian1989/myassembler/README.md

 #	myassembler

-Assembler is a demonstration in book TPDSL, it's a generic bytecode assembler whose instructions take 0..3 operands.
-I rewritten it in my own coding style and implement a stackmachine executing the bytecode.
+assembler is a demonstration in book TPDSL, it's a generic bytecode assembler whose instructions take 0..3 operands.I rewritten it in my own coding style and implement a stackmachine executing the bytecode.

 ###	Demonstration